 You can connect smart devices to Alexa using the internet and a Smart Home Skill, using Echo Plus and ZigBee, or using a smart home hub.
 This gives you the flexibility to support nearly any customer scenario, from those buying their first smart home device to those expanding an existing configuration.

 By integrating with Alexa, you can enable your customers to control your devices from any endpoint with Alexa built-in.
-Customers already own tens of millions of such endpoints, including Echo, Echo Show, and Fire TV, and a wide range of third party products built using the Alexa Voice Service.
+Customers already own tens of millions of such endpoints, including Echo, Echo Show, Echo Spot, and Fire TV, and a wide range of third party products built using the Alexa Voice Service.

 You can simplify customer use of your devices with Alexa Routines and Groups.
 With Routines, customers can trigger a series of actions from one or more devices using a single voice command, or automatically by time of day.
 With Groups, customers can control the devices in the same room as an Echo device without remembering specific device names.